kasodeep/inheritance-project/README.md

 3.Our integrated chatbot allows users to interact with the video content through questions and answers.Users can ask questions related to the video and receive responses based on the content discussed.

+4.We've crafted our website with the MERN stack—MongoDB, Express.js, React, and Node.js—to seamlessly blend front-end and back-end elements.
+Our user interface, styled with Tailwind CSS, offers a sleek and contemporary appearance, enhancing user interaction.

 ## 🔗Links